koculu/ZoneTree/docs/storage/compression.md

 * memory used during compression/decompression.

 Larger blocks can compress better.
 Smaller blocks can make random reads cheaper.

+ZoneTree intentionally uses different default block sizes for WAL and disk segments.
+WAL blocks are smaller because they serve the write/recovery path.
+Disk segment blocks are larger because they serve persisted sorted data and benefit more from compression density.

 ## Test With Real Data